 - We would love to see your before and after cleanup photos and videos so be sure to share with us your cleanup by tagging @TownOfNewmarket and use the hashtag #icleanedup

 Safety Tips and Things to Remember:

 Protect yourself!
 Please follow the safety tips on the information sheet in your cleanup kit.
 Click here for a printable version of the Cleanup Kit Information Sheet

 You can clean at whatever time you choose so be sure to use your discretion when choosing a day, time and location to ensure your safety.
 Please do not go outside to clean in inclement weather such as thunder/lighting, high winds etc.

 Please avoid potential dangers such as railway tracks, rivers, river banks and road ways.

-If an item is too large to move to the garbage can, please leave it where it is and include it's location in your follow up email about where you left your garbage.
+If an item is too large to move to the garbage can, please leave it where it is and include it's location in the Post-Cleanup Survey.